 When talking to the child, do not interview the child and keep questions to a minimum.
 Encourage the child to use his/her own words and do not ask leading questions, interrupt their dialogue or make assumptions which might give particular answers.
-Do not repeat the disclosure or ask the child to repeat their disclosure other than to clarify what is being said.
+Do not repeat the disclosure or ask the child to repeat their disclosure other than to clarify what is The Gower School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
+It is our aim that all pupils fulfil their potential being said.
 Do not display shock or disbelief.
 Seek consent from the child to share any information disclosed but should consent not be given, an explanation can be given as to why the DSL must be told.